BRUSH 04

 can i use brush 04 with cream blush or is it only for powders?

-about 40% of community members report using brush 04 with cream or liquid products and getting smooth, blended results. it works well for stippling and buffing cream blush or bronzer into the skin. some community members find it performs best with powders, so if cream is your primary format, a light hand and patting motions tend to give the best outcome.
+about 40% of community members use brush 04 with cream or liquid products and report smooth, streak-free results. it works well for stippling and blending cream blush or bronzer. some find it performs best with powders, so starting with a light hand on creams is a good approach.

-is this brush too small for blush on a larger face?
+is this brush too small for a larger face?

-will this work for contouring under the cheekbone?
+will this work for contouring under the cheekbones?

-yes, about 47% of community members use brush 04 for contour or bronzer. the angled shape fits naturally into the hollow of the cheek, and the compact size gives enough control to sculpt without dragging product too far. many note it blends powder contour seamlessly and works well with cream contour sticks too.
+yes, about 52% of community members use brush 04 for contour or bronzer. the angled shape fits naturally under the cheekbone and along the jawline. the compact size helps keep product concentrated for a sculpted, precise look.

-how does brush 04 compare to brush 05 for blush?
+how does brush 04 compare to brush 05?